CenturyLinkCloud/PublicKB/Accounts & Users/add-centurylink-personnel-to-a-role-in-control.md

 {{{
-  "title": "Add CenturyLink Personnel to a Role in Control", "date": "11-14-2014",
+  "title": "Add Lumen Personnel to a Role in Control", "date": "11-14-2014",
   "author": "Maurice Ramsey",
   "attachments": [],